Achievable logoAchievable logo

 Investment adviser & fund manager

 Fund managers invest shareholder assets according to the fund’s investment objective.
-Although they choose which securities to invest in, they must invest within the fund’s parameters.
+They choose specific securities, but they must stay within the fund’s stated parameters.
 For example, a municipal bond fund manager would invest shareholder assets in municipal bonds.

-Many mutual funds contain hundreds of millions or billions in shareholder assets, and managing these large sums is challenging.
-Therefore, fund managers typically have years of finance experience and stellar educational backgrounds.
-For larger funds, fund managers utilize teams of analysts hired by the investment adviser to help them make investment decisions.
+Many mutual funds manage hundreds of millions or billions of dollars, and investing sums of that size is complex.
+As a result, fund managers typically have significant finance experience and strong educational backgrounds.
+Larger funds often rely on teams of analysts (employed by the investment adviser) to support investment decisions.

-The mutual fund industry is very competitive, and it’s common for a fund manager to be fired if their strategies do not perform well.
-Conversely, a fund manager with a long tenure typically means they’ve found great success managing shareholder money.
+The mutual fund industry is competitive, and fund managers may be replaced if performance is poor.
+On the other hand, a long-tenured fund manager often signals sustained success managing shareholder assets.
 For example, Will Danoff has managed the Fidelity Contrafund for well over 30 years.
 His average return is over 12%, which exceeds the average annual return of the S&P 500 by greater than 2%.
-This is known as “beating the market,” which is incredibly difficult to do over long periods.
+This is known as “beating the market,” and it’s difficult to do consistently over long periods.
 In fact, only 20% of fund managers like Will Danoff outperform the market over a five-year period.

 Sidenote